In praise of the colour blue

 Ipomoea is a huge genus of the morning-glory, or bindweed, family (Convolvulaceae), comprising more than 500 species, most of which are twining plants with large, beautiful flowers.

-The generic name, from the Greek ip (‘worm’) and hómoia (‘resembling’), was given by Swedish naturalist Carl Linnaeus (1707-1778) in allusion to the worm-like movements of the stem, twining around other plants, fences, etc.
+The generic name, derived from Ancient Greek ip (‘worm’) and hómoia (‘resembling’), was given by Swedish naturalist Carl Linnaeus (1707-1778) in allusion to the worm-like movements of the stem, twining around other plants, fences, etc.

 The blue morning-glory (I. nil), also called ivy morning-glory due to the shape of its leaves, is probably native to Mexico or Central America, but has been introduced to most warmer parts of the world, where it has become naturalized in many places.
 Flowers of this species are various shades of blue, with a white funnel.
 It can be told from similar species by the base of its calyx, which is hairy.